Payment method:Cash, Paypal, Credit card

-There is a rather fascinating element that connects these two churches together as well as connectis Christianity to the pagan cult of the sun (Sol Invictus) that coexisted with Christianity during until around the 5th century.
+There is a rather fascinating element that connects these two churches together as well as connects Christianity to the pagan cult of the sun (Sol Invictus) that coexisted with Christianity until around the 5th century.
 Both churches were built to orient towards the pagan solstices: Santa Maria Maggiore orients towards the winter solstice, and San Pietro orients towards the summer solstice.

 For all these reasons and more, the historic Churches of San Pietro and Santa Maria Maggiore in Tuscania are regarded among the most beautiful and significant churches in central Italy.

 Tuscania is also well regarded for some of the most delicious cuisines in the region.
 While in Tuscania, you can enjoy a relaxing lunch at one of the local restaurants or trattorias.

 The mysteries of the Etruscans may take generations to solve, but as you depart from this enchanting Roman countryside that used to be known as Etruria, you will have the knowledge and appreciation that although the ancient Etruscan civilization seems to have vanished once conquered by the growing Roman empire, the Etruscan legacy and influence continued on and manifested into some of the greatest wonders of Ancient Rome!

 Thank you for booking our Mysterious Etruscans Countryside Tour, and for choosing Stefano's RomeCabs for your private Day Tours from Rome, and Civitavecchia Shore Excursions.
 We look forward to showing you beautiful places in Italy!